 Marina Bay Sands

-The iconic rooftop pool is an attraction in itself that you’ll want to spend an entire day at (if time and budget permit).
-You’ll have two options for rooms: city view and garden view (go with the city view). $500USD+/night
+The iconic rooftop pool at the Marina Bay Sands is an attraction in itself.
+You’ll want to spend an entire day just at the pool (if time and budget permit).
+You’ll have two options for rooms: city view and garden view (go with the city view).
+The standard room rate starts around $500USD+/night.

-Established in 1887 and named after the founder of Singapore, this colonial-style luxury hotel doesn’t disappoint.
-Even if you don’t stay here, be sure to go inside for a the iconic drink: Singapore Sling! $450USD+/night
+The Raffles Hotel was established in 1887 and named after the founder of Singapore, this colonial-style luxury hotel doesn’t disappoint.
+Even if you don’t stay here, be sure to go inside for a the iconic drink: Singapore Sling!
+Rooms start at $450USD+/night.

 Hotel Jen Orchard Gateway

-Located right on the famous shopping street, Orchard Road, this hotel has its own rooftop pool with skyline views of the city.
+Hotel Jen Orchard Gateway is located right on the famous shopping street, Orchard Road.
+This hotel has its own rooftop pool with skyline views of the city.
 Rates run around $200USD per night

 Airbnb IS NOT permitted in the country, so I wouldn’t advise going that route, although you’ll find some listings.
 There are many hostels available and, since Singapore is super safe, you don’t have to worry.
 TripAdvisor is always my go-to for accommodation!